gudj0/blockchain-python/README.md

 ## Blockchain Implementation in Python
-The following contains a Python implementation of the Level 2 blockchain.
+The following contains a Python implementation of a basic blockchain

 #### Implementation
 The implementation consists of three files: